JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 I remember him and his brother were—pressumably—high and laughing and goofing around in the sandal shop while my sister and I waited.

 At some point I stood up and said I was bored.
-And after some complaints and negotiation,
+And after some complaints and negotiation, my sister agreed to walk me around the block to alleviate my boredom.

+I think this was the first time I was ever in Greenwich Village, and the place seemed interesting.
+The streets were tree-lined and nice.
+I didn’t see signs of the poor working class life I knew in Brooklyn, but things seemed nice and friendly.

+As we walked around, at some point we hit Bleecker Street.
+I remember it being sun drenched and pleasant.
+Just as we were

 ***